megamarc/Tilengine/docs/17_reference.md

 Sprites represent the movable objects that are not part of the backgrounds and where the gameplay occurs.
 A sprite must be assigned a spriteset and optionally a palette.
 Read at least the functions \ref TLN_ConfigSprite, \ref TLN_SetSpritePicture and \ref TLN_SetSpritePosition.

 ## Animations
 Animations represent the built-in sequencers that play sequences.
 An animation must be assigned a sequence and one of the following: a layer (for tileset animation), a sprite (for sprite animation) or a palette (for color animation).
-Read at least the functions \ref TLN_SetSpriteAnimation, \ref TLN_SetTilemapAnimation and \ref TLN_SetPaletteAnimation.
+Read at least the functions \ref TLN_SetSpriteAnimation and \ref TLN_SetPaletteAnimation.

 ## Tilesets
 Tilesets are the building blocks of the backgrounds, the individual tiles themselves packed together.
 They are loaded at runtime from Tiled *tsx* files with the \ref TLN_LoadTileset function.